 Vendor surveys/vendor technical due diligence

 The term ‘vendor survey’ is commonly used to describe a technical due diligence (TDD) survey (or pre-acquisition survey) commissioned by a vendor for an asset that is being considered for disposal.
 Such surveys are sometimes referred to as divestment surveys.
-For consistency, the term ‘vendor TDD’ is used throughout this section.
+For consistency, the term vendor technical due diligence (VTDD) is used throughout this section.

-Vendor TDD is commissioned and funded by the owner of a built asset for the benefit of an eventual purchaser.
-Vendor TDD is sometimes also obtained to help an owner understand the condition of a portfolio to select suitable buildings for sale and may not ever be passed to a third party.
+VTDD is commissioned and funded by the owner of an asset for the benefit of an eventual purchaser.
+It is also commonly used to inform the sales team about the technical aspects of a property.
+This is particularly the case where a property has been in ownership for a number of years with little or no day-to-day involvement from the vendor/owner, e.g. in the case where a property is occupied on a long lease (ten years or more).
+VTDD is sometimes also obtained to help an owner understand the condition of a portfolio to select suitable buildings for sale.
+In such circumstances, the eventual reporting may never be passed to a third party.

-Vendor TDD reports are rapidly becoming the norm in commercial property transactions, but have not been widely accepted in the residential property market.
-As such, the information covered in this section relates to commercial property vendor surveys only, or multi-unit residential property types (buy to rent (BTR), private rented sector (PRS)) in institutional ownership.
+VTDD reports are quite usual in commercial property transactions, but have not been widely accepted in the residential property market.
+Therefore, the information covered in this section relates to commercial property vendor surveys only, or multi-unit residential property types in institutional ownership, including:

 This section is maintained by Chris Gibbons of Tuffin Ferraby Taylor LLP.